MD vs. DO, what’s the difference?

 Medical schools offering MD degrees are accredited by the Liaison Committee on Medical Education (LCME).
 As for DOs, they attend osteopathic medical schools accredited by the American Osteopathic Associate Commission within the Osteopathic College Accreditation (COCA).

-Of course, a student must have also completed a 4-year pre-medical college degree prior to both MD and DO schools.
+Of course, a student must have completed a 4-year pre-medical college degree prior to both MD and DO schools.
 Take note that pre-requisite courses vary depending on the school, but some of the most common pre-medical college courses are as follows:

 - General Chemistry